 Neurodivergent, ADHD, & Autistic Parent Burnout: How to Know if I’m a Burned Out Parent and What to Do About It?

 Many burned out parents in my therapy practice describe feeling completely drained, struggling to meet both their children's needs and their own.
-They may share their difficulties with advocating effectively for their kids; worries about their child’s future; or challenges parenting in a way that truly reflects their values; even sharing feelings of shame when they are stretched past their limits and become dysregulated with their kids.
+They may share their difficulties with advocating effectively for their kids; worries about their child’s future; or have challenges parenting in a way that truly reflects their values; even sharing feelings of shame when they are stretched past their limits and become dysregulated with their kids.
 They wonder, “Is this just normal parent exhaustion and stress, or is something deeper happening?”

 Some parents of neurodivergent kids, many of whom may be neurodivergent themselves, have never even heard of the concept of parental burnout.
 Even fewer have been informed that they are at higher risk of parent burnout due to the added demands of parenting and reduced support often experienced by parents of neurodivergent kids in our current societies and systems, or because of their own under-supported neurotype needs.

 Parental burnout is a real thing regardless of one’s parenting role or gender.
 Research shows that parents of kids with higher support needs are at even greater risk for burnout.
 Despite what some may think, parental burnout is more than just being tired or depleted from a tough parenting day.
 It’s a state of deep emotional, mental, and physical exhaustion that comes from the constant demands of parenting, especially when raising neurodivergent children in a world that often lacks understanding and appropriate support.
 Burnout can leave you feeling detached, overwhelmed, and unable to find joy in parenting.
+Many mothers describe feeling emotionally depleted, overwhelmed, and constantly stretched beyond their limits; a pattern sometimes described as depleted mother syndrome, which I explore in more detail in a separate article.

 In this article, I’ll walk you through what being a burned out parent looks and feels like, how to recognize the signs, and most importantly, how to help move away from burnout; because you deserve support just as much as your child does.